 Earlier in her career, Dr. Honold led Citizen Action of Wisconsin as executive director, where she advocated for social and economic justice through coalition-building and policy reform.
 Her work with Citizen Action followed her service as chair of the Democratic Party of Wisconsin, a role in which she focused on party infrastructure, candidate support and voter mobilization.
 These experiences reflect her long-standing dedication to participatory democracy and progressive values.

-Dr. Honold’s foundation in organizational consulting began at Empowerment Systems Inc., where she worked as a consultant in organizational development.
-She later served as an organization development specialist at Johnsonville LLC, applying systems-based strategies to improve performance and workplace culture.
+Dr. Honold’s foundation in organizational consulting began at Johnsonville LLC, acting as an organization development specialist and applying systems-based strategies to improve performance and workplace culture.
+She later launched Empowerment Systems Inc., providing consulting services focused on organizational development.
 Her early leadership at the American Cancer Society Inc. also contributed to her expertise in nonprofit management and public health advocacy.

 In addition to her consulting and leadership roles, Dr. Honold is deeply involved in civic organizations.
-She serves on the board of trustees and as vice regent for the National Society Daughters of the American Revolution.
+She serves on the board of trustees and is currently the regent of the Milwaukee Chapter of the National Society Daughters of the American Revolution.
 She is also a published author.
-Her book “Developing Employees Who Want to Learn” earned a book award and was recognized as one of the top ten publications of the year.
+Her book “Developing Employees Who Love to Learn” earned a book award and was recognized as one of the top ten publications of the year.
 She continues to pursue writing projects and public speaking opportunities that allow her to connect with audiences on themes of leadership, resilience and social justice.